 London zone map

-If you’re staying in a part of London that is not on the tube network, see the National Rail services map (pdf) to find out what the zone is for your closest train station.
+- If you’re staying in a part of London not on the tube network, see the National Rail services map (pdf) to find the zone for your closest train station.

 What London transport zones do I need?

-First you need to find the closest underground or train station to your home or your hotel.
-Then you need to find the zone of the station you want to travel to.
-If you are visiting London, this will probably be zone 1.
+Find the closest underground or train station to your accommodation.
+Then find the zone of the station you want to travel to.
+If you’re visiting London for sightseeing or to shop this will probably be zone 1.

-When you know the zones, what you do depends on the type of ticket/pass you buy:
+When you know the zones you need to pay for, what you do depends on the type of ticket/pass you buy: